brianom95/brianom95.github.io/_posts/2014-12-18-salkantay.md

 image:  '/images/salkantay0.jpeg'
 tags:
 ---
 In 1450, Machu Picchu was built as a large estate for the Incan Emperor Pachacuti.
 It was a complex of stone temples and mist-shrouded terraces, perched high on a mountain saddle in the Andean jungle.
-A century later, invading Spanish brought war and disease that caused it to be abandoned.
+A century later, invading Spanish brought war and disease that led to it being abandoned.
 The jungle reclaimed the site, and locals concealed the location, eventually being known only in legend as the Lost City of the Incas.

-In 1902, a Peruvian explorer found the site and signed a block.
-Ove the coming years

-Locals

-so high in the Andes that it was never found by invading Spanish.
+In 1911, a Yale lecturer named Hiram Bingham was guided to the ruins by a local farmer.
+He was disappointed to find the charcoal signature of a Peruvian explorer already there; *"A. Lizárraga, 1902"*, but his writings began an era of scientific exploration.
+He led teams from Yale who unearthed the roads, water channels, buildings and over 40,000 artefacts.
+In 1928, a train was built to access the area which is named after him, and he was the inspiration for Indiana Jones.

 Peru's most visited tourist attraction

 where mist-shrouded terraces and stone temples perched high in the Andes deliver one of the most unforgettable sights in South America.

 Inca Trail is the legendary multi-day hike through cloud forest and ancient Incan ruins, culminating in the unforgettable sunrise arrival at Machu Picchu through the Sun Gate.

+## Salkantay vs. Inca

 ## Day 1 (12km)
 Cusco to Soraypampa (via Humantay Lake)